jkunimune/Djastiz/en-Specification.md

 ### "Do no wrong" principle

+The most important rule in Oltilip is that there are no rules.
+While the grammar here was designed to be as flexible as possible specifically to reduce the number of ways speakers can be wrong, it is still trivial and tempting to bend the rules.
+If you say something that does not precisely fit into the grammar outlined here, but it is still understandable within that framework, then you are correct.
+Oltilip is a means of communication, and as long as you are communicating to anyone else who has read this document, then you are speaking Oltilip.

 ### Tips and tricks

 That's all of the official grammar.
 You may find it rather short.
 "Where are the tenses, the passives, the participles?" you ask.
 While these do not exist explicitly in Oltilip, they can be expressed using preexisting structures.
 Therefore, while their inclusion here is not strictly necessary, I will explain them so that everyone understands best practices for such situations without needing derive them themselves.

 Tenses are simple.
-If it is important to a sentence whether it happened in the past, present, or future, the dative postposition `eh` can be used with the appropriate word.
+If it is important to a sentence whether it happened in the past, present, or future, the dative postposition "wel" can be used with the appropriate word.
+For generic past and future tense, "citu wel" and "huli wel" are the recommended forms.

-Passives are somewhat nonexistent in Launtoklian, since you can just switch the order anyway.

-Participles in Launtoklian are represented with relative clauses.
+Passives are also simple, and also somewhat nonexistent.
+If one has the sentence "min es feki lumahsiklalon on", "I throw the ball", and one wants to say "the ball is thrown by me", all there is to do is switch the order of the arguments: "lumahsiklalon on feki min es".
+While this does not really change the meaning of the sentence, it does change the emphasis, which is generally the purpose of a passive.

+Participles in Oltilip are usually unnecessary, as verbs resulting in state changes are usually derived from the state, and not the other way around.
+While the verb for "burn" is "cyauki", the English participle "burnt" simply translates to "cyau", "be burnt".
+In cases that cannot be handled with the removal of a suffix, relative clauses can serve the purpose of participles.
+Say one really needs to describe something that has recently been burned, and not just something burnt.
+The phrase "cyauki l on", "one that is burned", or more specifically "citu wel cyauki l on", "one that was burned", will serve that purpose well.

 Adverbs come in two flavours: things like "quickly" and things like "hopefully".

-Directionals

-Conjunctions

-Other postpositions

-Adjective derivations

-The verb "to have"

-The verb "to need"
+Adjectives-turned-adverbs are derived by simply using stative verbs along with the postpositino "ip": "yala ip" means "in the manner of being quick".
+The second type, which really modifies an English sentence more than its verb specifically, typically mandates rephrasing: "I will hopefully get paid" becomes "I hope that I receive money", which is "min on cai ke min on tueki mailuat um um".

+Directionals, usually realised in English with prepositions or adverbs as in "run out" or "sit down", are also translated using "ip", along with directional Oltilip verbs.
+The word for "run" is "fepucocalu", and the word for "go out" is "koki", so "run out" is simply "koki ip fepucocalu".
+Similarly, "sit down" is "pahoki ip swo".

+Adpositions and cases describing location and motion, which are so common in English and other languages, are achieved through subordinate clauses passed to the postposition "yot".
+The sentence "they stand atop the mountain" translates to "et on upe pil um mace yot", literally "they stand in the place that is being above the mountain".
+The sentence "you swim to the island" translates to "puk on cwehila pihtayl yot ki yot", literally "you swim in the place that is going to the island".
+Temporal equivalents can also be achieved with "wel": "I will sleep until noon" translates to "min on tolmi nefuhalwel um kitcitu wel", literally "I sleep at the time that is being until noon".

+The verb "to have", as you may notice, is missing from Oltilip's dictionary.
+The verb "tue" can be translated as "have", but that only applies to physical or legal possession, and not to "have" as in "I have a sibling".
+Instead the verb "esta" should be used with the postposition "ak": "min ak pemamalon on esta" literally means "my sister exists".

+The verb "to need" is similarly absent from the vocabulary.
+The verb "cai", which literally means "want", can be used in many contexts where "need" would be used in English.
+However, true necessity as in "humans need to eat to survive" should be rephrased as conditionals: "won es nyama nyo ayf, uhuki" literally means "if humans don't eat, they die".

 ## Vocabulary

 Oltilip has 426 basic roots, drawn from Chinese, Italic, Germanic, Indo-Iranian, Atlantic-Congo, Malayo-Polynesian, Esperanto, and onomotopoetic lexicons.
 The source languages were selected and weighted in order to give the most mnemonic value to the greatest number of people.
-These roots fall into five parts of speech—nouns, verbs, numerals, specifiers, and sentence particles—which will be explained in the next section.
 While these root words cover many concepts, with only 426, there are inevitably many lexical gaps and ambiguities.
 These are filled with Oltilip's morphological derivation system.
 New words are derived in three main ways: _inversion_, _compounds_, _affixes_, and _loans_.

 ### Inversion